sdhomkar/ml_basics/README.md

 ## Training histories and trained networks
 The training histories have been stored as .csv files and entire pre-trained networks have also been saved.

-## The problem at hand
+## The problem under investigation
-Following is a brief explanation of the problem:

 ### Employing artificial neural networks for denoising noisy decoherence curves: